Student Health Center and Counseling Center Summer Hours:

 Residence Hall Move-Out and Other Important Details

 Need to store items?
-Each residence hall has a ‘trunk room’ where students can reserve a cube that fits two plastic storage bins.
+Each residence hall has a ‘trunk room’ where, for $200, students can reserve summer storage space for one mini-fridge, one microwave, and up to three 27-gallon bins for their items.
+Students can reserve their space through their Hall Director.
 Space is limited, and priority is for students that are returning to the community next Fall.
-There is no charge for using the hall trunk room.
-Students can contact their hall staff for more details.
+Please visit this page for more details.
 For students in need of storage who are not returning to a residence hall, a quick Google search of ‘storage near 97203’ can help you find the best options for their needs.

 Please note: unused meal plan points do not carry over to the next academic year.
 These points will go away after the Thursday night meal on May 2.
 Students can purchase food with cash, debit or credit on Friday morning, May 3.